thebillkidy/Blog/_posts/business/2018-07-05-learnings-about-leadership-analyzing-job-postings.md

   * Business Leadership – Lead consumer and services business
   * Engineering leadership – Manage engineering pool (hire, grow, manage) and be a role model for technical excellence and customer quality
   * Drive – Passion to turn vision into detailed plans and execute against complex plans
-  * Collaborate – Partner with Microsoft product teams to manage dependencies, jointly deliver updates, and continuously improve our engineering capabilities
+  * Collaborate – Partner with product teams to manage dependencies, jointly deliver updates, and continuously improve our engineering capabilities
   * Communications & planning – Clearly communicate engineering roadmap, backlog, and team updates across the organization
   * Culture – Contribute to a team culture that embraces diversity and inclusion and makes your team awesome place to work